Little Social Media

 Customer must sign up

-Using an ipad on a pedestal desk stand, the user easily enters their first name and email address via a on-screen keyboard.
+Using an app on my ipad, the user can easily enter their first name and email address via the on-screen keyboard.

-Visitors to my web site are provided a direct link to the dedicated Free Newsletter sign-up page.on the bottom of each page.
+Visitors to my web site are provided a direct link to the dedicated Free Newsletter sign-up page.
+The button link is also available on the bottom of each web page.

 The Newsletter – Visually Attractive, Enjoyable Informative